DevHCarter/Shopwright/README.md

 I have some optimistic plans for this project, and I am 100% open to suggestions for future features, or if anyone wants to make their own plugin, please do!

-As of now, here are the goals as of now:
+As of now, here are the goals:

 - [ ] Shop Info Tab Update
 - [ ] Spell Scroll/Enspelled Item Randomizer